 - Immediate Communication: Face-to-face interactions enable instant communication, which helps to reduce misunderstandings.

-- Team Bonding: Physical presence can help foster team cohesion and build stronger (or at least slightly more meaningful) work relationships.
+- Team Bonding: Physical presence can foster team cohesion and build stronger (or at least slightly more meaningful) work relationships.

 Virtual Team Challenges: